jackfranklin/javascriptplayground.com/_posts/2014-03-05-event-emitter.md

     var foo = new ModuleA();
     foo.doSomething(); // => logs 'done'

 To do this, we can use Node's `util.inherits`, which will in this case cause `ModuleA` to inherit from `EventEmitter`.
 Notice we can then call `this.on` and `this.emit` from within `ModuleA`.
 This is a nice pattern to use if you've got a module that's going to be firing a lot of events.
 You may chose to create your own EventEmitter object that extends Node's and adds some extra shared functionality relevant to the context of your application.
+As an additional bonus, you can also use Browserify on this code and run it in the browser, so if you're building a front end app and would like to use EventEmitters, you can.

 I highly encourage you to play with EventEmitters and the publish and subscribe pattern; once you're comfortable with it I find it's a great way to keep your code organised, decoupled and extensible with very little effort.